-Blue zone longevity is well researched in five areas of the world.
+Blue zone longevity is well-researched in five areas of the world.
 Could you create a similar environment where you live?
-Then you can expect to continue to a ripe old age with all your marbles and joints intact.
+Then you could expect to continue to a ripe old age with all your marbles and joints intact.

 Blue zone people are gardeners and most of their food comes from plants; in particular legumes, dark-green leafy vegetables and whole grains.
 They get plenty of moderate exercise.

 Close local family ties and, in general, a connectedness to the community are important to these folk.

 This page was updated on 3rd June, 2020 in light of the Covid-19 pandemic and its influence on blue zone longevity.

 A group of researchers have identified five areas in the world that they named blue zones, where folk regularly live to a strong and vibrant one-hundred years old.
 What do these people have in common, and how could you create that environment in your community?

 the world, roughly one person in 10,000 lives to a hundred years old;